abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 ...
 ```

-A similar effect could have been achievd by using module implementation files.
-But these would (implicitly) import the whole interface of the module `M`, whereas
-in the above example, only the interface partition `:P` is imported;

-Module and partion names can contain period characters.
-They convey no special
-meaning and can be used to group the names into readable parts.

-The names of such pseudo partition implementations are not used anywhere else.
+The names of these internal partitions have to specified, but they are not used
+anywhere else.
 The produced
 [BMI files](https://clang.llvm.org/docs/StandardCPlusPlusModules.html#built-module-interface)
 are thus unused.

+A similar effect could have been achievd by using module implementation files.
+But these would (implicitly) import the *whole* interface of the module (`M`), whereas
+in the above example, only the interface partition `:P` is imported.
+This allows for
+finer grained control what is imported and avoids uneeded dependencies, which
+reduces the number of files that need to recompiled if an interface partition is
+modified.

+Module and partion names can contain period characters.
+These period characters
+convey no special meaning and can just be used to group the names into readable parts
+for better readabiltiy.

 Compiling internal partions with the MSVC compiler requires setting The
 [/InternalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170)